 Data Records/Nodes

-The data contained within an S-102 file consists of two distinct data types.
-The first layer is the TrackingListCoverage and is defined as a single dimensional array of nodes.
-Each of the nodes, within this array, contains five data values.
-The first and last two values in the array are stored as a 4-byte integers.
-The remaining value is stored as a 4-byte floating point.
-The total size of each node therefore is 20 bytes.

-The second layer is the BathymetryCoverage and is defined as a two-dimensional array of nodes containing bathymetric data.
+BathymetryCoverage and is defined as a two-dimensional array of nodes containing bathymetric data.
 Each of the nodes within this array contains two data values (depth and uncertainty).
 Both values are stored as a 4-byte floating point.
 The total size of each node will therefore be 8 bytes.

-The size of each of these arrays is independent of the other.
-The number of elements in a tracking list will vary significantly between geographic areas.
-A worst-case estimate of the overall number of entries is 100,000.
-This number is several orders of magnitude greater than is reasonable expected and results in an estimated total size of 1 Mb.

 File Estimates

 Table F-1 estimates the possible number of records for a given S-102 file.
 This estimation is based on file size constraints and the estimates described above.
 Rounded to the nearest hundred, this estimate allows us to state that a file not exceeding 5700x5700 nodes will remain below the 256 MB, and a file not exceeding 600x600 will remain below the 10 MB.
 Figures F-1 and F-2 depict maximum grid size for 10MB and 256MB.